dineshkummarc/FixPhase/WorkFlow.md

 ```

     Solve any conflicts appearing then push again with `git push`
-3. Manually close the pull request with a merged comment as shown below.
+3. If pull request was not automatically closed by github then manually close it with a merged comment as shown below.
 (Optionally you can add the merge commit hash to your comment)

     ![image](https://cloud.githubusercontent.com/assets/5361308/7332814/e1947ff4-eb5c-11e4-9621-6a27bcc39837.png)